Coast and marine management

 The plan divides the coast into 85 coastal cells, each around 25 km in length.
 It provides detailed information on 56 of the cells, including a description of the geology, type of coastline, land uses, flora and fauna lists.

 Threats are identified for each of these 56 cells, such as potential climate change impacts, pest plants and animals, marine debris and the impact of off-road vehicles on beaches, samphire areas and beach nesting birds.

-If you want a copy of the plan on DVD, please call the Natural Resources Centre on (08) 8688 3111 or call in at 86 Tasman Terrace Port Lincoln.
+Further specific information is available if required please call the Natural Resources Centre on (08) 8688 3111 or call in at 86 Tasman Terrace Port Lincoln.

 Interested in climate, adaptation and coastal living - check out array of tools and checklists on the CoastAdapt website, National Climate Change Adaptation Research Facility.